shrik450/blog/2024/scripting-with-fsharp.md

 ### Exceptions everywhere

 I *hate hate hate* having to deal with exceptions from the standard library and NuGet packages.
-I *hate* having to write wrappers for every function that catches exceptions and converts them to Results, which I can actually pipeline and compose.
-You can't even write a fully generic function for this because sometimes I cared about handling an error and needed to know what it was.
+Exceptions break the "soundness" of the type system, meaning everything I like about ML ends up being less and less useful.
+They don't compose well, and intermixing a function that throws exceptions with functions that return results means writing and wrapping lots of boilerplate.

 This was the single biggest reason I scaled down my usage of F#.
 I'd write some code, notice that it didn't return a `Result` even thought it was fallible, sigh and write boilerplate to convert the exception into a result.
-Even worse was when I used a library and it threw an exception that I wasn't expecting, completely ruining the "if it compiles it works" ideal of writing an ML.
+Even worse was when I used a library and it threw an exception in runtime that I wasn't expecting.
 I was very tired of the boilerplate explosion, and with all the `try/with`s my scripts were becoming as cumbersome as Ruby or Python.

 ## Conclusion

-I'm very happy with F# for scripting.
-In my opinion, Deno[^4] with typescript is the best environment for scripting, but F# compares really well in terms of of affordances, utility and approachability.
-With my personal aesthetic preferences, there's usually little reason to prefer Deno over F# apart from libraries.
-Although I'll still keep writing Ruby (and Deno, if the libraries call for it), if I know a script is likely to be more complicated than I thought I'm going to write it in F#.
+As I mentioned, I ended up scaling down usage of F# for new scripts, usually in favour of Deno and Ruby.
+If it's something simple, I use ruby, and if it's more complex I use Deno with TS.
+I should stress that this doesn't mean that F# is *bad*.
+In my opinion, Deno[^4] with typescript is the most ergonomic environment for scripting, with all the advantages of F# and few disadvantages.
+And I say that despite JS/TS being a poor match for my aesthetics.
+F# compares really favourably to Deno, but the impedance mismatch between the language's aesthetics and the broader ecosystem it is in hurts me more than writing JS.
+Admittedly some of the F# 8 changes have caught my eye and made me excited to try it again for the more complex scripts I have on the horizon.

 [^4]: I haven't yet tried Bun, but I think it could be even better because my
     biggest issues with Deno was Node library compatibility.
 Bun's scripting